-Highlights, tips and info to live authentic going out experiences in Marbella
+Highlights, tips & info to live authentic going out experiences in Marbella

 What time do people go out and how is the nightlife in Marbella?

 Marbella is known for offering the most glamorous and modern nightlife on the Costa del Sol.
 Many of those who visit the city come exclusively for the parties.
 It is considered the Spanish Saint Tropez.
 The summer season is the most desired, as, during that time, one can enjoy days and nights of fiesta without pause every day of the week.
 Beach clubs are the main attractions during the day and clubs take over the night with DJs from all over the world.
 In summer, it is also when the luxurious Starlite festival is held, which fills the city with reggaeton, hip-hop, RnB and house concerts.
 Beach clubs are open from 11 am to 10 pm in high season.
 The bars tend to close at the latest at 2 am, while the clubs open at 23 pm, start to fill up at 1 am, and close between 6 and 7 am.
 In Marbella, the culture of the "terraceo" prevails in the pre-party.
 The city is full of terraces with incredible sea views.
 What better can there be?

 Which are Marbella’s best neighborhoods to go out?